Peter Corry

 He sang "Bring Him Home" and "The Long and Winding Road" at George Best's funeral.
 In 2006, he featured in Washington on Saint Patrick's Day and performed at the MGM Grand in Las Vegas, Nevada.

 Corry has presented his own TV series, The Peter Corry Show with BBC Northern Ireland, and has hosted several radio series for BBC Radio Ulster.
 He starred in the stageshow On Eagle's Wing for PBS Television, and in "The Voice Within – Songs of Hope" on RTÉ Television.

 He produced Les Misérables in Concert at Belfast's Odyssey Arena, at the time the largest production to be staged.
 Corry's production company also staged One Enchanted Evening and The Night of 1000 Voices at the Odyssey Arena starring David Essex, the cast of Riverdance, and Sir James Galway.
 His other productions include The Red Velvet Cabaret and Twilight at the Trust at Mount Stewart.
 He has directed productions of musicals Annie Get Your Gun, I Love You, You're Perfect, Now Change, Oklahoma!.
-He also produced the USA tour of Celtic Rhythms and European tours of Irish Wings and The Magic of the Tenors.
+He also produced the US tour of Celtic Rhythms and European tours of Irish Wings and The Magic of the Tenors.

 In 2014, he staged a new show called Spectacular, Spectacular, which toured Ireland.
 He has also directed youth productions of The Producers, Oklahoma!, and Les Misérables.
 Corry has produced a number of other musicals at the Edinburgh Playhouse, Carlisle Memorial Church, and the SSE Arena Belfast.
 He produced, directed and hosted the Belfast Christmas special The Music Box from 2009 to 2016.
 He is the Artistic Director of the Belfast School of Performing Arts.